ux-dundee/degree-show-2022/projects/StewartScrimgeour.md

 ## Project Findings
 This section should talk about the main findings of your project and the key parts that you want to show off.

-## Project Media
-If you are really keen you can also create a video to demonstrate your project and embed this in the page.
-An example of a youTube video being embedded is below.
-You will want to change the width of this to be 100% and put the height as something around 500.

-<iframe width="100%" height="500" src="https://www.youtube.com/embed/YUEaupJk5AI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Cheddar st. agur blue cheese cheese and wine.
-Fondue cheesy grin taleggio paneer caerphilly cheese strings cheesy feet emmental.
-When the cheese comes out everybody's happy